12oman/cf-25/README.md

 2. have a sister
 3. have a fish

+# emma
+1. been to the south island
+2. have a sister
+3. have a brother

 # ben
 1. i think liam is awesome
 2. deacon is stinky sometimes